-Additional surface waters of the Yuba River watershed are being considered for addition to the CWA §303(d) list.
-In 2009, the CVRWQCB recommended including: 1) New Bullards Bar Reservoir, the North Fork Yuba River between New Bullards Bar and USACE's Englebright Reservoir, the Middle Yuba River, the South Yuba River from Lake Spaulding to USACE's Englebright Reservoir, and the Lower Yuba River from USACE's Englebright Reservoir to the Feather River in the list as impaired for mercury (CVRWQCB 2009).
+Additional surface waters of the Yuba River watershed are being considered for addition to the CWA § 303(d) list.
+In 2009, the CVRWQCB recommended including New Bullards Bar Reservoir, the North Fork Yuba River between New Bullards Bar and USACE's Englebright Reservoir, the Middle Yuba River, the South Yuba River from Lake Spaulding to USACE's Englebright Reservoir, and the Lower Yuba River from USACE's Englebright Reservoir to the Feather River in the list as impaired for mercury (CVRWQCB 2009).
 The CVRWQCB also recommended that the South Yuba River from Lake Spaulding to USACE's Englebright Reservoir be listed as impaired for temperature and the lower Yuba River downstream of USACE's Englebright Dam be listed as impaired for iron (CVRWQCB 2009).
+These recommendations considered and adopted by the SWRCB at the August 3, 2010 Board meeting and were advanced forward for approval by the United States EPA at that time (Azimi-Gaylon, pers. comm., 2010).

-For hydro relicensing, the most important section of the CWA is § 401, which requires that all applicants for federal licenses or permits must seek certification that the proposed project is in compliance with SWRCB established water quality standards.
+For hydropower relicensing, the most important section of the CWA is § 401, which requires that all applicants for federal licenses or permits must seek certification that the proposed project is in compliance with SWRCB-established water quality standards.
 Certification may be conditioned with other limitations to assure compliance with various CWA provisions.
-The SWRCB is the administrator of the CWA in the State of California, and FERC cannot change or dismiss conditions included in a water quality certificate.
-No water quality certificate was issued for the
+The SWRCB is the administrator of the CWA in the State of California, and FERC may not change or dismiss conditions included in a water quality certificate.
+No water quality certificate was issued for the current FERC license for the Project because the license was issued prior to the enactment of the CWA.